igrowsquareroots/mvcs-homework/README.md

 This is the MVHS Homework Helper, which organizes your Google Classroom data into one page.
+No more switching between Google Classroom pages.

-It was written by a team of MVHS students, who worked hard to bring you the Homework Helper.
+This stunning program was written by a team of MVHS (Mountain View High School) students, who worked hard to bring you the Homework Helper.

 Made by: